 Patient Care Technician Apprenticeship

-The Prince George’s Community College Patient Care Technician Apprenticeship was established in collaboration with TranZed Apprenticeship Services, Employ PG AIP, the Health Wellness and Hostility Division, the Nursing Department, and the nursing continuing education program.
-This partnership ensures training and career offerings to unemployed or under-employed Prince George’s County residents.
+The Prince George’s Community College Patient Care Technician Apprenticeship was established in collaboration with TranZed Apprenticeship Services, Employ PG AIP, the Health Wellness and Hostility Division, the Nursing Department, and the nursing Continuing Education program.
+This partnership ensures that training and career opportunities are available to unemployed or underemployed Prince George’s County residents.

-This 6-week program provides training in the review of anatomy and physiology of major body systems, medical terminology, legal/ethical issues, skills training in catheter care, phlebotomy, electrocardiograms, glucose monitoring, basic wound care, and more.
+This 6-week program offers training in the review of anatomy and physiology of major body systems, medical terminology, legal/ethical issues, and skills training in catheter care, phlebotomy, electrocardiography, glucose monitoring, basic wound care, and more.

 Program Eligibility

-- Must provide all required documentation requested from apprenticeship services
+5. Must provide all required documentation requested from the apprenticeship services

 Course Requirements